NicholasSynovic/tool_arxiv-db/README.md

 ### Installation steps

-- Create the Python venv and install the tool
+- Create the `Python 3,10` virtual environment and install the tool:

 ```shell
 make create-dev